Preparing a rehab budget as part of your loan application paperwork may be one of the most critical elements in your fix and flip strategy.

 The more accurately you can structure your rehab budget, the more likely it is that you’ll be able to receive timely draw requests.
 Remember, draw requests are only paid out after an inspector approves the work anyway, so not having a professional contractor as part of your team opens you up to the lender’s inspector seeing incomplete or inaccurate work that you could have avoided.
 Not only does that hold up your funds but could cost you more to fix.

-The decision to hire a contractor or do it yourself when it comes to your fix and flip can have a significant impact on the overall viability of your loan application.
+The decision to DIY or hire a contractor when it comes to your fix and flip can have a significant impact on the overall viability of your loan application.
 As your trusted fix and flip partner, we’re here to advise you when making important budget decisions for your loan application, such as explaining the benefits of hiring a contractor for remodeling and repair work.
 Reach out to Bay Mountain Capital today and let’s discuss the best way to reach your fix and flip goals within your timeline and budget.

 About Bay Mountain Capital: